kunhwiko/concepts/Kubernetes/J-cluster-federation.md

 ##### Federation History
 ```
 History
   Step 1) Original proposal was to reuse existing Kubernetes APIs to federate clusters.
           However, there were many underlying problems to this approach.
   Step 2) New proposal published dedicated APIs for federation.

 Cluster Federation
   a) Aggregate multiple Kubernetes clusters that are treated as a single logical cluster.
   b) Federation control plane presents a single unified view of the system.
 ```

 ##### Basic Terminology
 ```
 KubeFed
   a) Control plane of the federation.

 Host Cluster
   a) Cluster that exposes KubeFed APIs and runs as the KubeFed control plane.

 Member Cluster
   a) Cluster that is registered with the KubeFed API.
-   b) KubeFed controllers have authn credentials to contact this cluster.
+  b) KubeFed controllers have AuthN credentials to contact this cluster.
 ```

 ##### Resource Federation
 ```
 FederatedTemplate
   a) Holds the base specifications of a resource.
   b) FederatedDeployment holds the base specs for Deployment.
      This pushes Deployment object to all member clusters by default.

 FederatedPlacement
   a) Holds the specifications of the clusters that resources should be distributed to.
   b) FederatedReplicaSetPlacement holds specs about which clusters FederatedReplicaSets go to.

 FederatedOverrides
   a) Holds specifications of how Template resources should vary for certain clusters.
   b) FederatedReplicaSetOverrides shows how FederatedReplicaSet should vary for some clusters.

 ReplicaSchedulingPreference
   a) Allows user to specify total number of replicas for a particular Template resource.
   b) Allows user to specify weighted distribution and min/max replica to member clusters.
   c) Allows for an option to dynamically rebalance resources if a resource cannot be scheduled.
 ```

 ##### Federation Control Plane